PascalBod/ESP01-RTOS/README.md

 # ESP-01 #

-This repository contains material resulting from my experimentations with the ESP-01 board, based on the ESP8266.
+This project contains material resulting from my experimentations with the ESP-01 board, based on the ESP8266.

 My main target, with these experimentations, is to get acquainted with the Espressif RTOS SDK.